AlisonSerra/AlisonSerra/README.md

 - 💻 I’m currently working on the job I want to do for the rest of my life.

-- 📋 I’m currently learning VueJS and so much other thing...
+- 📋 I’m currently learning VueJS, Angular and so much other thing...

 - 🔎 At school, I study Java, Flutter, Python and many other languages and frameworks.